 Delay of Amendment where it conflicts with the By -law.
-7

-Notwithstanding Paragraphs 6.1, 6.3, 6.4 or 6.5 of this Regulation, where an amendment to this Regulation (including the creation of a Canon in replacement of this Regulation) would have the effect of contravening the provisions of the By-laws of the Fund such amendment may be made provided that:
+Notwithstanding Paragraph 6.1 of this Regulation, where an amendment to this Regulation (including the creation of a Canon in replacement of this Regulation) would have the effect of contravening the provisions of the By-laws of the Fund such amendment may be made provided that:

 the By-laws of the Fund are amended pursuant to Paragraph 5.2 of this Regulation in order to remove the conflict between the By-laws of the Fund and the proposed amendment; and

-the Resolution amending this regulation provides that the amendment shall come into effect no earlier than the time at which the By-laws of the Fund are amended in order to remove the said conflict.
+the Resolution amending this Regulation provides that the amendment shall come into effect no earlier than the time at which the By-laws of the Fund are amended in order to remove the said conflict.

-(Amended DC Nov 11, 2003)

-Special Restrictions on Amendment.

-The substance of the provisions of paragraphs 1.1, 2.1, 2.3, 2.4, 2.5, 2.6 (except clause 2.6(e)), 5.1, 5.2,

-5.3, 6.1, 6.2 and 6.3 of this Regulation may not be amended without:

-the approval of a two thirds majority of Synod; and,

-the assent of the Bishop.

-7 See also Clause 4.7 of the Bylaws of the Fund.
-Nov 11, 2003 - DC amended this phrase by substituting the word “Paragraphs” for the word “clauses” - This change does not constitute a change in the substance of the provision and therefore did not require ratification under paragraph 6.3 of the Regulation.

-For the purposes of this Paragraph 6.3, the creation of a Canon in replacement of this Regulation shall be considered an amendment to this Regulation.

-(6.3(a) amended by 119th Session)

-Amending Power

-The Synod may amend this Regulation at any time pursuant to and subject to paragraphs 6.1, 6.2 and 6.3 hereof.
-Subject to direction to the contrary by Synod, Diocesan Council may amend this Regulation at any time pursuant to and subject to paragraphs 6.l, 6.2 and 6.3 hereof.

 Conversion to a Canon

-The Synod may at any time, replace this Regulation with a Canon, subject to the assent of the Bishop.
+The Synod may replace this Regulation with a Canon, subject to the assent of the Bishop.